idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Web resources suggestions**

 To quickly access a list of bilingual and monolingual web resources to add in CafeTran, you can use the [IntelliWebSearch Search Database](http://www.intelliwebsearch.com/findsearch.asp).
-Add the "Start" and "Finish" strings to the "Address start" and "Address end" fields when creating a new resource.
+Add the “Start” and “Finish” strings to the “Address start” and “Address end” fields when creating a new resource.

 You can also use the free browser [SlimBrowser](https://www.slimbrowser.net/) (Windows) or [Slimboat](https://www.slimjet.com/slimboat/) (Windows, Mac, GNU/Linux) to determine the start and end fields of a web resource you wish to add.
 To do so:
 1. Open the Internet resource in the browser.
 2. Point the mouse at the form search field.
 3. Select the Search engines drop-down box (at the right-hand side)
-4. Choose "Create your own search engine" command and take note of the start and end fields.
+4. Choose “Create your own search engine” command and take note of the start and end fields.

-Choosing short names when saving the web resources will help keep each tab's length to a minimum (example: "GWS" for Google web search), thus allowing to fit more resources in one line of the tabbed pane.
+Choosing short names when saving the web resources will help keep each tab’s length to a minimum (example: “GWS” for Google web search), thus allowing to fit more resources in one line of the tabbed pane.

 Related links:
 [Adding a Web Resource - Based on Examples](https://cafetran.freshdesk.com/support/solutions/articles/6000110248-adding-a-web-resource-based-on-examples),